Ongli6/Ongli6/README.md

 - Ohmri

+- All self taught
+- Currently working on getting more comfortable with R and SQL
+- Also exploring ML!
 -
-- 🔭 I’m currently working on finding a new job!
-- 🌱 I’m currently learning SQL, R, various other data analyst things
-- 🤔 I’m looking for help with resources for learning!